What I Wish I’d Known Before Getting a Tattoo

 FDA also has the authority to regulate the pigments in tattoo inks as “color additives,” by requiring manufacturers receive approval from FDA before inks go on the market.
 It has not done this either.

-Meanwhile, the European Union has already taken a proactive approach to ban hazardous chemicals in tattoo inks, including ones that can cause cancer or lower fertility.
+Meanwhile, the European Union (EU) has already taken a proactive approach to ban hazardous chemicals in tattoo inks, including ones that can cause cancer or lower fertility.
 Alternatives to inks that contain banned chemicals exist in the EU, allowing tattoo artists to continue to operate.

 The issue of FDA’s lax oversight on harmful chemicals extends far beyond tattoo inks, applying to many products that we use in our everyday lives.
 There is much more that the FDA can and should be doing to protect people’s health.
-The agency is legally required to regulate harmful chemicals in a broad range of products being bought and used by the public—such as by restricting or banning chemicals—but it chooses not to, putting many people in the United States at risk.
+The agency is legally required to regulate harmful chemicals in a broad range of products being bought and used by the public — such as by restricting or banning chemicals — but it chooses not to, putting many people in the United States at risk.

 A detail of a tattoo being applied to an arm.
 The tattoo is a woman's face and hair, which appears to be from the painting "The Birth of Venus"